zmeditation/Laravel-test-project/README.md

 # silverorange Developer Assessment

-This is a small set of tasks to assess your skill at developing PHP applications that talk to a database.
+This exercise is designed to assess how you approach tasks required in your position as an intermediate PHP developer at silverorange.
+We are interested to see how you work as well, as what your final results are; include useful Git commit messages and comments where you think your code may be unclear.

+Please do not include your name or any other self-identifying information in code or commit messages as silverorange will anonymize your work before reviewing.

 ## Tasks

-Provided basic PDO framework with some data fixtures for authors posts:
+Using the basic PDO framework, and data fixtures for authors and posts that are
+provided:

 1. Create an importer that imports a list of post files (examples are provided in the `data` folder) into the database.